July 10, 2018 / Educational / Gold-filled Info

 Layered Metals

 Layered metal types of gold material are more affordable, durable alternatives to gold alloys.
 Most layered golden materials consist of a substantial core material with a thin surface layer of gold.
 These materials cannot be cast since the layers are distinct.
+Layered metals are one of the more affordable types of gold jewelry that still contain precious metal content.

 Gold-Filled